 Digital access drives nearly every activity in the world — from the way people manage money, to the way they keep in touch with family and friends.
 It's no wonder technology is impacting estate planning as well.
 Today, making arrangements for your digital legacy may be almost as essential as preparing a Will.

-“For the past several years we've been talking with our clients about how, as executors, we can identify and take control of their digital assets," says Leanne Kaufman, head of RBC Royal Trust and president and CEO, Royal Trust Corporation of Canada and The Royal Trust Company.
+“For the past several years we've been talking with our clients about how, as executors, we can identify and take control of their digital assets," says Leanne Kaufman, president and CEO of RBC Royal Trust.

-From a practical perspective, people are shifting from keeping their personal information in a file folder at home to storing everything digitally, says Carmela Guerriero, Quebec regional vice president, Royal Trust at RBC Wealth Management.
+From a practical perspective, people are shifting from keeping their personal information in a file folder at home to storing everything digitally, says Carmela Guerriero, regional vice president, Eastern Canada, at RBC Royal Trust.

-“We’re starting to see the difficulty for executors if they're not aware of how things are stored and don't know how to access them," says Guerriero.
+“We’re seeing the difficulty for executors if they're not aware of how things are stored and don't know how to access them," says Guerriero.
 “People are uploading documents to the cloud and storing things on a USB or an external hard drive."

 One hot topic in many jurisdictions is the debate over what constitutes a Will, says Kaufman.

 “For centuries, an essential requirement of a Will is that it be written," she says.
 “Now there's digital disruption in that definition, too."